GIZ: CAP-SEA 2

 Malaysia

-In Malaysia, the project focuses on political recommendations for eco-design, with the aim of establishing a legal framework for existing minimum design standards, such as those for plastic packaging.
-These
+In Malaysia, the project focused on political recommendations for eco-design, with the aim of establishing a legal framework for existing minimum design standards, such as those for plastic packaging.
+These minimum standards were intended to introduce increased recyclability and a higher proportion of recycled material, as well as regulate environmentally harmful chemicals.

 Thailand

-In Thailand, the focus lies on the development of reusable and/or deposit systems for public events and festivals.
+In Thailand, the focus lied on the development of reusable and/or deposit systems for public events and festivals.
 International experiences indicate that the introduction of such local reusable/deposit systems holds significant potential for waste reduction.
 However, the experiences from the first phase of the CAP SEA project have shown that these systems only succeed when they are locally embedded and supported by public policies.

 Contact